Analyzing insurance data with an exponentiated composite Inverse-Gamma Pareto model: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new exponentiated Inverse-Gamma Pareto model to improve the performance of original one-parameter Inverse-Gamma Pareto model.
+In this paper, we proposed a new exponentiated IG-Pareto model to improve the performance of the original one-parameter IG-Pareto model.
 We provide an algorithm to find the MLE of $\theta$ and $\eta$ in Section 2.
 Such algorithm presents the ability to identify the MLE as the estimates for both $\theta$ and $\eta$ become more accurate as the sample size gets larger in all simulation scenarios.
-Two numerical examples are provided and the new exponentiated Inverse-Gamma Pareto model outperforms the original Inverse-Gamma Pareto model in both examples.
+Three numerical examples are provided and the new exponentiated IG-Pareto model outperforms the original IG-Pareto model for all the examples.
+For the SOA Group Medical Insurance Large Claims data set, the exponentiated IG-Pareto model provided the best fit to the data among all the models.
 The development of this model is promising since such exponentiation approach can also be applied to other composite models.